“Written And Unwritten Tenancy Agreement” written by Mike Marko

 Final Thoughts About Tenancy Agreement

-You’ve just read about the essentials about a tenancy agreement.
+You’ve just read about the essentials of a tenancy agreement.
 The tenancy agreement must include personal information about the tenant and every detail about their residency.

 We also talked about the differences between an unwritten or written tenancy agreement.
 Whether you made a written or unwritten tenancy agreement, make sure that the new tenant had clearly understood the terms and responsibility for renting your property before you approve their rental application.